-From the professor with an extraordinary gift for unmasking the authors of anonymous documents comes the inside story of how he solves his most challenging cases.
+From the professor who invented literary forensics--and fingered Joe Klein as the author of Primary Colors--comes the inside story of how he solves his most challenging cases

 Foster's unique skills first came to light when a front-page New York Times article announced his discovery that a previously unattributed poem was written by Shakespeare.
 A few weeks later, Foster solved the mystery that had obsessed America for months when he identified Joe Klein as the author of Primary Colors.
-Foster also took on the case of an oddball California bag lady who many believed to be the elusive Thomas Pynchon.
-His contributions to the Unabomber case takes us inside the tangled mind of Ted Kaczynski.
-And, in the final chapter, Foster makes a surprising-and heartening-discovery about a beloved holiday icon.
+Foster also took on a case involving the elusive Thomas Pynchon.
+And his contributions to the Unabomber and JonBenet Ramsey cases have led the FBI and several police forces to hire him to train their organizations.

 Introducing a fascinating new field of forensics, Author Unknown will appeal to mystery fans-and to everyone interested in words and the writer's craft.